-Self-Paced Module Troy University Courses/ Module Equivalents
+Self-Paced Module Troy University Courses/

+Module Equivalents

 Understanding Corporate FIN 3331 Financial Management I

-Finance
+Finance C C

 Business Math and Statistics QM 2241 Business Statistics I

-Business Law Essentials LAW 2221 Legal Environment of

-Business

 Financial Accounting ACT 2291 Principles of Accounting

-Managerial Accounting ACT 2292 Principles of Accounting
+Ι

-Information Systems IS 3310 Global Electronic Business Fundamentals of Economics ECO 2252 Principles of Microeconomics ment
+Fundamentals of Economics ECO 2251 Principles of Macroeco- nomics or ECO 2252 Principles of

-Principles of Management MGT 3300 Principles of Manage-

-Principles of Marketing MKT 3300 Principles of Marketing
+Microeconomics

-2. If the content of the M.Acc undergraduate business coursework has been completed and the content is more than eight years old, the student may attempt to qualify for a waiver of these two requirements by achieving a satisfactory score on the Educational Testing Service Major Field Test in Business (Undergraduate).
+2. If the content of the MAcc undergraduate business course work has been completed and the content is more than eight years old, the student may attempt to qualify for a waiver of these two requirements by achieving a satisfactory score on the Educational Testing Service Major Field Test in Business (Undergraduate).
 A satisfactory score is defined as no less than one-half standard error of the mean below the national average reported at the time the exam is attempted.
 For this catalog year, a score of 149 (rounded up) is acceptable.
 Should the student's total score be less than 149, if the scores for any of the individual business sub-areas are at or above the national average for that sub-area, the undergraduate business course for that sub-area will be waived; the student will be required to complete the undergraduate business course if the sub-area score is below the current national average.
+This option applies only to those students with an undergraduate degree in business administration or accounting that is more than eight years old from a regionally accredited institution.
+The ETS MFT (undergraduate) may only be taken one time.